News and Diary Dates

 - Sunday, June 21st - Circle Cinema

-3:10 to Yuma (15).
+Subject to health advice, we are hoping to screen the postponed Downton Abbey (PG).
 Main Hall, doors open 6:15pm for refreshments with a 7:15pm screening.
 See website for details, ticket prices and membership details.

 - Tuesday, July 7th - Local History Talk